Full list of books by John Scott.

 A selection of key articles and commentaries from the student magazine Sociology Review.
 Presented by the two editors together with A-level Chief Examiners.
 Covers major issues in the syllabus.

 With M. Nakata and H. Hasegawa, Tokyo, Chuo Keizaisha, 1993.
 (Kigyo to kanri no kokusai hikaku — An International Study of Enterprise and Administration: Anglo-

 Social Network Analysis

 London and Beverley Hills, Sage Publications, 1992.
 Italian translation: L’Analisi Delle Reti Sociali, Roma, La Nuova Italia Scientifica, 1997.
 Second Edition, Sage Publications, 2000.
 Chinese translation of Second edition: 社网分法, Chongqing, Chongqing University Press, 2007.
 Third Edition, Sage Publications, 2013.
+Chinese translation of Third edition as 社会网络分析法(英文第3版) (Chongqing University Press, 2-16).
 Fourth Edition, Sage Publications, 2017.

 Incorporating the most important and cutting-edge developments in the field, this bestselling text introduces newcomers to the key theories and techniques of social network analysis and guides more experienced analysts in their own research.
 Expanded and brought right up-to-date, this classic text remains the indispensable guide to social network analysis for students, lecturers and researchers throughout the social sciences.